lrodero/cats-effect/site/src/main/mdoc/tutorial/tutorial.md

 thread being really blocked_, the thread that finds the `.acquire` call will be immediately recycled by cats-effect.
 When the `release` method is invoked then cats-effect will look for some available thread to resume the execution of the code after `.acquire`.
-Because the `IO` instance is not really block, the term '_semantically blocked_' is used instead.
+Because the `IO` instance is not really blocked, the term '_semantically blocked_' is used instead.

 We will use a semaphore with a single permit.
 The `.permit` method acquires one